 Thanks for your interest in contributing to TalentCulture.
 We’re always looking for current and former HR Practitioners who have great content to share and want a big stage to showcase their thought leadership to our large community.

-Our loyal audience is a diverse, global mix of HR and recruiting practitioners, business leaders and entrepreneurs.
+Our loyal audience is a diverse, global mix of HR and recruiting practitioners, business leaders, analysts, marketers, and entrepreneurs.
 They engage with TalentCulture for the context and connections they need to stay current on the latest workplace trends.

 Content Originality and Guidelines

-- Any re-publication must cite TalentCulture as its original source and provide a link to the post on TalentCulture.com.
+We encourage our contributors to promote their articles via social media.
+The TalentCulture team will also promote your article and make it shine!
+All promotions must cite TalentCulture as its original source and provide a link to the post at TalentCulture.com.